Secure Shopping: 2024 Cybersecurity Tips for Black Friday & Cyber Monday

 Stick to Well-Known and trustworthy.

 Online merchants: When shopping online for your holiday, shopping at well-known and trustworthy online merchants is essential.
-Deals offered on obscure websites that appear too good to be true should be avoided because they may be part of a hoax meant to steal your money and personal information.
+Deals on obscure websites that appear too good to be true should be avoided because they may be part of a hoax meant to steal your money and personal information.

 Monitor Your Financial Statements